sanisoclem/preint-test/readme.md

 For the language, I went for rust to explore what web api development is like in rust today.
 On a actual project, I would probably still consider using rust on a small scale, especially when there are opportunities to really make use of rust's type system, safety guarantees and/or performance.

+As for the health endpoint, I was debating over whether to return health data.
+This is common practice for us because we wrote internal apps, but I imagine internet facing ones didn't return any because it could give attackers insight.
+So I've opted to instead leave it out, since there is also nothing to show anway.

 ### CI

 Travis is setup to run tests and clippy (linter) on all PRs, cron, tags and pushes to `master` branch.
 Pushes to master and tags will trigger the job that builds the docker image and publishes it to [dockerhub](image).